 About Sweet’s Syndrome UK.

-In 2012, Michelle Holder set up the Cardiff-based patient advocacy group (PAG) Sweet’s Syndrome UK to help those with the rare autoinflammatory condition, Sweet’s syndrome (SS).
+In 2012, Michelle Holder set up the Cardiff-based group, Sweet’s Syndrome UK, to help those with the rare autoinflammatory condition, Sweet’s syndrome (SS).

 What are the aims of Sweet’s Syndrome UK?